You will learn

 • If resolution rate drops, review your escalation rules for overly broad triggers.
 Disable or refine rules that escalate conversations the Agent could handle.

-• If responses feel off-brand, revisit your brand summary and add more specific detail.
+• If responses feel off-brand, revisit your tone instruction and add more specific detail.
+Check that your communication style rules are specific enough to be actionable.

 • If the Agent ignores guidance, check that the entry is enabled.